-This work is an extended and enhanced version of our previous conference paper TeMTG~\cite{chen2025temtg}, where we initially proposed an architecture combining text-enhanced features and multi-hop temporal graphs.
-However, TeMTG employed a fixed-hop design and lacked category-specific modeling, and only use a simple Multi-Layer Perceptron~(MLP)~\cite{taud2017multilayer} to fuse the audio/visual features with text embeddings.
-In our new TEn-CATS, it replaces the rigid graph with CATS module, which learns hop preferences and decay factors from the predicted event distribution, giving each segment an event-specific temporal receptive field.
-And we also design the BiT module to calibrates pseudo-text embeddings for effectively suppressing label noise.
-In addition, we conduct more ablation and visualization experiments on more datasets to further prove the effectiveness and robustness of our new model.
+This work is an extended version of the text-enhanced multi-hop temporal graph (TeMTG) model~\cite{chen2025temtg}, presented in our previous conference paper.
+TeMTG used a fixed-hop design and lacked category-specific modeling, and only a simple multi-layer perceptron~(MLP)~\cite{taud2017multilayer} to fuse audio-visual features with text embeddings.
+In our new TEn-CATG model, however, the rigid graph is replaced by the CATG module, which learns hop preferences and decay factors from the predicted event distribution, giving each segment an event-specific temporal receptive field.
+We also design the BiT module to calibrate pseudo-text embeddings for effectively suppressing label noise.
+In addition, we conducted comprehensive ablation and visualization experiments on additional datasets to demonstrate the effectiveness and robustness of our new model.

 The main contributions of this paper can be summarized as follows.